Deep Learning for Constrained Utility Maximisation: Introduction

 The FBSDE based methods developed in this paper are direct extension of the first and second order deep BSDE solvers introduced in \cite{beck2017machine, E2017}.
 In these papers, a system of FBSDEs is solved by simulating all processes in the forward direction, driven by a neural network process which is optimised to ensure the terminal condition holds.
-The extension of this paper is to add an additional driving neural network process, representing a control process.
+The extension offered by this paper is an additional driving neural network process, representing a control process.
 The convenience of adapting this BSDE method to stochastic control problems is that the control process can be optimised using the value function approximations implied by the 2BSDE solver, via the Hamiltonian of the system.
 In the 2BSDE solver of \cite{beck2017machine}, there are two unknown process that must be found with neural networks.
-This suggests that our method has three unknowns, but we can use the SMP to derive one of these processes and therefore introduce control without increasing the number of unknown processes.
+This suggests that our method has three unknowns, but we can use the structure of the value problem to derive one of these processes and therefore introduce control without increasing the number of unknown processes.

 There are some papers that describe generic algorithms for solving stochastic control problems in the literature. \cite{han2016deep} directly maximises the gains function at the terminal time with machine learning and is applicable to many problems.
 However, the computation costs may be high, as one introduces a discretisation with many time steps or a high dimensional control space, and it only outputs the value at time 0. \cite{hure2018deep1} finds a local approximation of the value function with machine learning.
 However, it only holds for Markovian problems and the iterative nature of this value function approximation may lead to error propagation.
 Instead of directly optimising the value function, the first method presented in this paper maximises the Hamiltonian associated with the system.
 There are two key benefits of doing this.
 Firstly, it reconciles the potential errors of \cite{han2016deep, hure2018deep1} where the algorithm gets stuck at a local optimiser.
 To find the value function (given a control) we ensure that the terminal condition of the HJB equation holds, which involves minimising the least squares error of the associated processes at the terminal time.
 The global minimum of this error is zero by construction, ensuring that we can directly assess the quality of our approximation for any generic control problem.
 Secondly, the control is optimised using the Hamiltonian of the system, which is a function of only what is known at one time.
 This optimisation is faster than back propagating through a discretisation of the processes to compute the derivatives as in \cite{han2016deep}.
 This is even more important when the control space is high dimensional, which is normally true in portfolio optimisation problems.
 To implement this Hamiltonian maximisation procedure, one needs to know derivatives of the value function which can be computed accurately with deep learning based on the 2BSDE method in \cite{beck2017machine}.